DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Preti does not teach specifically inhibiting at least one olfactory receptor that is the OR2W1 receptor.
+Blondeau does not teach specifically inhibiting a malodor comprising an agonist of the OR2W1 receptor.

-It would have been prima facie obvious to reduce the perception of body odor by way of a method taught by Preti wherein the body odor is reduced by applying oxycyclohexadecen-2-one as the cross-adapting agent as part of a deodorant composition.
-The cross-adapting agent works by inhibiting an olfactory receptor.
-In one example, Preti uses the elected species of compound to show a successful reduction of body odor.
-While Preti does not teach the reduction of body odor on a human subject, the disclosure of Preti is towards a deodorant composition that reduces the perception of body odor, thus it would have been obvious to apply the composition to the subject to suppress the odor.
-While it is taught that cross-adapting agents work by competing for a receptor site with the malodor, the specific elected OR2W1 site is not mentioned.
-However, the ability for the compound to inhibit specifically the OR2W1 receptor site is an inherent property in the elected species of oxycyclohexadecen-2-one.
+While it is taught in Blondeau that the perfume can comprise the elected species of oxacyclohexadecan-2-one, the specific elected agonist of an OR2W1 receptor is not mentioned as being targeted.
+That being said, the ability for the elected compound to inhibit or reduce a malodor associated with an agonist of the OR2W1 receptor site is an inherent property in the elected species of oxycyclohexadecen-2-one.
 It is noted that “products of identical chemical composition cannot have mutually exclusive properties.”
 A chemical composition and its properties are inseparable.
 Therefore, if the prior art teaches the identical chemical structure, the properties applicant discloses and/or claims are necessarily present.
 In re Spada, 911 F.2d 705, 709, 15 USPQ2d 1655, 1658 (Fed.
 Cir.
 1990) (see MPEP 2112.01 (II)).
 The U.S. Patent Office is not equipped with analytical instruments to test prior art compositions for the infinite number of ways that a subsequent applicant may present previously unmeasured characteristics.
 When as here, the prior art appears to contain the exact same ingredients and applicant's own disclosure supports the suitability of the prior art composition as the inventive composition component, the burden is properly shifted to applicant to show otherwise.

-That being said, the method of applying oxycyclohexadecen-2-one in a deodorant composition to reduce the perception of body odor would have been obvious and thus renders obvious instant claims 1-5 and 12-14.
+That being said, the method of applying oxycyclohexadecen-2-one in a perfume composition to reduce or mask the perception of an odor on a surface would have been obvious and thus renders obvious instant claims 1, 21, and 24.

 Conclusion